 On the side of the Song Mountain, the Temple can get a little chilly with a lot of rainfall so remember to bring a waterproof jacket but it does see many sunny days.
 The winter sees snow fall making the frozen China view even more charming!

 Your visit to Shaolin will be action packed.
 Get introduced to Kung Fu culture at the Shaolin Temple, and then brush up on your poses with a Kung Fu class.
-See this art form come to life at the Kung Fu Show and then top it all off by visiting the local orphanage to bring the children school supplies.
+See this art form come to life at the Kung Fu Show and then top it all off by visiting the local children’s home to bring the children school supplies.

 The Shaolin Temple Wushu (Martial Arts) Training Centre has been included on UNESCO’s World Cultural and Natural Heritage List since 2010.
 Whether you are looking to embrace your inner warrior or broaden your horizons to a special part of Chinese history and culture, this temple will be a highlight of any trip around China.
 At the centre of the complex is the Mahavira Hall.
 This hall, complete with several different Buddha, is the area where important celebrations and daily prayers are held.

-In keeping with Kung Fu customs, the Temple has a Shaolin Orphanage opened as a charitable outreach housing around 50 children all being taught the ways of the Shaolin monks.
+In keeping with Kung Fu customs, the Temple has a Shaolin Children’s Home opened as a charitable outreach housing around 50 children all being taught the ways of the Shaolin monks.
 It is actually the children which have recently turned into a highlight of the Temple as they put on an electrifying Kung Fu show showing off their skills.
 The children of all ages spin and twist through the air whilst kicking, punching and lunging with spears in front of awe struck tourists.
-This style of kung fu is called Tong Zi Gong, which focuses on flexibility and strength, something which the children of the orphanage seem to be extremely good at!
+This style of kung fu is called Tong Zi Gong, which focuses on flexibility and strength, something which the children seem to be extremely good at!

 After you have had your fill of kung-fu, there are several other interesting attractions to visit in the area.
 The Forest of Pagodas is an extensive array of multi-tiered tombs housing the ashes of monks who lived in the temple between AD 791 and 1803.
 15 meters high on average, with many inscribed with descriptions of the lives and achievements of the monks they stand as a memorial to, the pagodas are definitely as eye-catching as they are thought-provoking.
 With a backdrop of astounding mountain scenery, the largest pagoda complex in China is definitely somewhere you will want to have you camera ready for.